slevithan/oniguruma-to-es/README.md

 ## ✅ Supported features

 Following are the supported features by target.
-Targets `ES2024` and `ESNext` have the same emulation capabilities, although resulting regexes might differ (though not in the strings they match).
+Targets `ES2024` and `ESNext` have the same emulation capabilities (resulting regexes might differ, but not in the strings they match).

 Notice that nearly every feature has at least subtle differences from JavaScript.
-Some features and sub-features listed as unsupported can be added in future versions, but some are not emulatable with native JavaScript regexes.
+Some features and subfeatures listed as unsupported can be added in future versions, but some are not emulatable with native JavaScript regexes.
 Unsupported features throw an error.

 <table>
   <tr>